While Demand Is Returning, A Driver Shortage Is Making It Harder To Get A Rideshare In Chicago

 Finn: “Fear – honestly and truly, fear.”

 It was fear of COVID-19, and fear of carjackings – as well as the reality of customers staying at home during the height of the pandemic.
-Now with the vaccine and warmer weather, many Chicagoans are heading back out – but rideshare drivers are much harder to find.
+Now with the vaccine and warmer weather, many Chicagoans are heading back out.
+However, rideshare drivers are much harder to find.

 “It’s as bad as it’s ever been,” said Shelley Howard.
 “It’s terrible.”

 Howard is a man about town.
-He tells us the wait for a ride share car now takes a lot longer – if it arrives at all.READ MORE: Music Manager Says Rapper Queen Key, Producer DJ Ayo Were Paid For Services During Pandemic, But Never Delivered
+He tells us the wait for a ride share car now takes a lot longer – if it arrives at all.READ MORE: Chicago Auto Show Returning In July, Marking First Large Convention Since Pandemic; Mayor Lori Lightfoot Hopes City Can Fully Reopen By July 4

 Sometimes the company just cancels the ride.